 Unfortunately, health care providers rarely have meaningful conversations with their patients about the costs prior to starting treatment.

 One survey found that only 25% of patients said they had a full understanding of the out of pocket costs they would incur.
 Additionally, 66% of respondents said they did not remember having the costs explain to them either before or during treatment.

-Fifty percent of patients interested in talking about the cost of care (financial toxicity in cancer care) but only 19% have had that cost discussion.
+Fifty percent of patients interested in talking about the cost of care but only 19% have had that cost discussion.

 Another study that reviewed taped conversations between cancer patients and their doctors, found only 28% included conversations about treatment costs or finances.

 When financial issues were discussed, it was the patient who initiated the conversation 70% of the time.
 Sometimes, this lack of communication between patients and health care providers leads to results in overlooking viable, less-expensive, yet equally effective treatments.
 The end result is that patients experience unnecessary financial distress.